conjurinc/apidocs/api.md

 The host factory's name is `prod/redis_factory`.
 This factory generates token that allow hosts to enroll in the `prod/redis` layer, which has permission to access the credentials for your production redis cluster.

-You've already [obtained an auth token](/#introduction/examples/obtain-an-auth-token) and set it to the bash variable `token`.
+You've already [obtained an access token](/#introduction/examples/obtain-an-auth-token) and set it to the bash variable `token`.

-Let's set this token to expire in one hour.
+Let's set the host factory token to expire in one hour.
 Expiration timestamps are in [ISO8601 format](http://ruby-doc.org/stdlib-2.1.1/libdoc/time/rdoc/Time.html#class-Time-label-Converting+to+a+String) and must be URL-encoded.

 So, if right now is 2:01pm EST on Nov 16th 2015, one hour from now in ISO8601 is `2015-11-16T14:01:00-05:00`.
 The timestamp must be URL-encoded in the route.

-Create the token with the [Host Factory > Create Token](/#reference/host-factory/create-token) route:
+Create the host factory token with the [Host Factory > Create Token](/#reference/host-factory/create-token) route:

 ```
 $ curl --cacert ~/.conjur-mybigco.pem \